s4nd33p-p/simple_shell/README.md

 # simple_shell
+shell.pdf file has the problem statement in it.\
+my_sell.c has the solution code\
-All the functionalities mentioned in PART A,B,C,D has been implemented in it.
+All the functionalities mentioned in PART A,B,C,D has been implemented in it.\